 Now in its fourth generation, the Mercedes A-class is unrecognisable from the car that kicked things off two decades ago.

 Dig deeper and there are perhaps one or two too many different types of material on display and the traditional Mercedes steering column mounted gear selector (and its combined wipers and lights stalk on the other side) both looks and feels oddly cheap.
-Despite this, the layout and appearance remain appealing and the absence of bulky mouldings lends an airy feel, despite the gloomy black trim of the AMG Line cars we drove.
+Despite this, the layout and appearance remain appealing and the absence of bulky mouldings lends an airy feel, despite the gloomy black trim of the AMG Line cars.
 A range of adjustment to the wheel and seats and well-placed pedals make for a comfortable driving position too.